 - The website uses browser storage for authentication persistence, limited UI preferences, and session continuity.

-- The extension uses Chrome extension storage and limited local browser storage/fallback storage for auth/session state, legal-state continuity, and product operation.
+- The extension uses Chrome extension storage and limited local browser storage/fallback storage for auth/session state, legal-state continuity, persistent local AD chat history, last-saved insertable draft state, and product operation.

-- The extension may store encrypted local-only memory summaries, facts, and style hints on your device so AD can remember useful context across conversations on that same device.
+- The extension may store encrypted local-only memory summaries, facts, remembered-thread knowledge, notes, and style hints on your device so AD can remember useful context across conversations on that same device.

 - That local-only memory is designed for product functionality on your device and is not uploaded to our servers by default in the current release.

-- Clearing browser or extension storage may sign you out or reset local preferences.
+- Clearing browser or extension storage, or uninstalling the extension, may sign you out or reset/delete local preferences and local memory.

 4) Where the information comes from